Madrid is a Vibrant 24 hour city with an array of fun things to do, both day & night.

-Madrid is particularly safe, but as in any large European city, keep an eye on your belongings and exercise common sense.
+Madrid is particularly safe but, as in any large European city, please keep an eye on your personal belongings at all times and exercise common sense.

-Just be aware of pickpockets on transport and around major tourist sites such as Museo del Prado or Parque del Buen Retiro.
+Just be aware of pickpockets on public transports and around major tourist sites such as Museo del Prado or Parque del Retiro.
 Empty dark streets at night are rare in Madrid, but cruising in Parks in the middle of the night could put you in danger.

-You will rarely see a fight in the street or in the club, we are lucky people here are going out to enjoy a good night, not to get into trouble, even if they might be totally drunk!
+You will rarely see a fight in the street or in the club, we are lucky here: people are going out to enjoy a good night, not to get into trouble, even if some of them might be totally drunk!

 So enjoy, be nice with the others and don’t be paranoid about safety!